The moment you’ve been waiting for

 The good news is, if you’re at an age where you’re starting to think about retirement, we’re here to help.
 Within these pages, you’ll find everything you need to know about planning your pension, making the most of your money and putting the wheels in motion.

 Where can I view my latest pension information?

 Keeping track of your nest egg

 If you’re counting down the days to when you can claim your pension, there are two ways you can access the latest information.

 1. Your work pension

 This is the money that’s taken directly from your wage each month and topped up by your employer.
-To view your contributions and calculate your latest benefits, you need to set up an account and register your details at My Pension Online.
+To view your contributions and calculate your latest benefits, you need to set up an online account.

 2. Your state pension